 Where to Get a Mirror

-If your ok with a regular mirror, check Craigslist and Facebook Marketplace for something that will fit your space.
+If you’re ok with a regular mirror, check Craigslist and Facebook Marketplace for something that will fit your space.
 You might even find something for free!
 Many people doing remodels post old bathroom and closet mirrors for pickup.
 Another option, Goodwill.
 You never know what you might find.
 Next you can check Home Depot and Amazon.
-Amazon offers free delivery and returns so that was my first choice when I couldn’t find something on used.
+Amazon offers free delivery and returns so that was my first choice when I couldn’t find something used.

 The Most Affordable DIY Home Gym Mirror Options by Price